nmensah-bobafett/nmensah-bobafett/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...Data Structures & Algoritms
+- 🔭 I’m currently working on ...project
-- 🌱 I’m currently learning ...Data Structures & Algorithms
+- 🌱 I’m currently learning ...Theory of Computation, AI, and Operation Systems.
-- 👯 I’m looking to collaborate on ...
-Visual Studio
+- 👯 I’m looking to collaborate on ... anything
-- 🤔 I’m looking for help with ...Swift
+- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...narkwormensah@gmail.com
 - 😄 Pronouns: ...She/Her/Hers
-- ⚡ Fun fact: ...I can speak spanish
+- ⚡ Fun fact: ...working on side project